Tamil Nadu facts – Overview, geography, temples, etc.

 • Tamil and English are the two official languages in Tamil Nadu.

-• Tamil is one of the oldest (if not the oldest) languages in the world that is still in use today.
+• Tamil is one of the oldest living languages in the world and has been in continuous use for more than two thousand years.

-• Nilgiri mountain railway line is a meter gauge mountain railway line that operates between Mettupalayam and Ooty.
-It was started in June 1899 from Mettupalayam to Coonoor and was later extended to Ooty in 1908.
+• The Nilgiri Mountain Railway is a metre-gauge mountain railway line that operates between Mettupalayam and Ooty.
+The railway began operations between Mettupalayam and Coonoor in June 1899 and was later extended to Ooty in 1908.

 Tamil Nadu facts table